 You’ve probably already heard the buzz about social selling.
-Proponents note that 84% of C-level/vice president executives use social media to support purchase decisions (source: IDC).
-In addition, social sellers realize a 66% greater quota attainment than those using traditional prospecting methods (source: Sales Benchmark Index).
+Proponents note that 84% of C-level/vice president executives use social media to support purchase decisions (source).
+In addition, social sellers realize a 66% greater quota attainment than those using traditional prospecting methods (source).

 Still not convinced it should have a place in your sales process?
 Continue reading to learn how social media can shorten your sales cycle.

 How to Shorten Your Sales Cycle with Social Media

 Gain Competitive Insights

 Social media is all about sharing.
 People welcome the opportunity to share their experiences – both positive and negative.
 In the scenarios below, you can use this to your advantage:

 A customer makes a positive comment about your product/service: If your customers are happy, try to keep them that way.
 Say thanks, and let them know you appreciate the referral!